 From these we can calculate the probability of a price change over any length of time.

-Hedge funds and professional traders often use maximal curves or some variant thereof.
-The reason they are so important is that they allow you to setup your trade accurately in terms of time and profit capture.
+The reason these statistics are so important is that they allow you to setup your trade accurately in terms of time and profit capture.
 The curve tells you if the amount of profit you want to make is reasonable in terms of the time span.

 For example, I know if I wanted to capture a 300-pip movement, I would likely be waiting roughly ten-days based on the current volatility level.
 This is because from the curve, there is only a 10% chance of the price moving 300 pips in any 24-hour period.

 Step 2: The Market

 If the market is flat, or trending in a certain direction this will have a strong bearing on where you place your stops and profits.
 In terms of the model, it means that we have an asymmetric distribution of price movements.